London Winter 2026-27

 London Through the Ages: A Journey into the Lives of its People

-History isn't just about dates; it’s about the people who lived it.
-This course invites you to explore London’s past by following the personal accounts of the men and women who shaped the city between 1600 and 1830.
-You will explore Shakespeare’s Globe, stand under the dome of St. Paul’s Cathedral to see how the city recovered from the Great Fire, and visit the Tower of London to grasp the city's medieval origins.
+History isn’t just about dates; it’s about the people who lived it.
+Explore London’s past by following the personal accounts of the men and women who shaped the city between 1600 and 1830.
+Visit Shakespeare’s Globe, stand beneath the dome of St. Paul’s Cathedral to see how the city recovered from the Great Fire, and explore the Tower of London to understand its medieval origins.
+From the Victorian atmosphere of the Dickens House to world-class exhibits at the Victoria and Albert and British Museums, you’ll see how Londoners experienced these turning points firsthand.
+By connecting eyewitness records with the physical city, you’ll gain a direct perspective on the resilience, culture, and transformation of London across the centuries.

 Instructor: